Monday, June 3, 2024

 Empty Chair - Prologue

 I was ten years old when I first set foot on that little islet in Union Bay.
 It was about 150 yards northwest of the northern tip of Foster Island at the eastern end of the Lake Washington Ship Canal.
-The channel was crowded between the islet and Fox Point creating an obstacle for watercraft bound to-and-from Lake Washington.
+Channel traffic was crowded between the islet and Fox Point creating an obstacle for watercraft bound to-and-from Lake Washington.
 Even to a 4th grader it seemed oddly placed.

 My sister, Ginger, and her friend Chris had gotten our mothers to write notes giving the University of Washington permission to rent us a canoe.
 My “chaperones” were just three years older than me, so it was definitely a different time from a legal standpoint.
 As I recall the rental fee was $1.25 / hour.
 A totally reasonable cost when split three ways.
 Chris had learned a bit about canoeing from her father who was a member of the Seattle Mountaineers and active in the outdoors.
-Conversely, Ginger and I had never been in a canoe and flailed about, as though as though each of us were paddling with a different intent.
+Conversely, Ginger and I had never been in a canoe and we flailed about, as though as though both of us were paddling with a different intent.
 Without Chris’s scant expertise it is doubtful we would have made it the 200 yards across the ship canal and back before exceeding our rental budget.

 The islet and the chair were the impetus for a whole series of misadventures that stretched over the next several years and I continued to think about them long after the mid-1960’s when the Corps of Army Engineers scraped them off the bottom of Union Bay to be added to the bulk of nearby Marsh Island.
 I would have never guessed that the chair had been on the islet for a quarter of a century or how it got there.
 If someone had been able to tell me I would never have believed them.